bekk/db-scheduler-ui/README.md

 ## How it works

+We currently require that you use spring boot to run your application.
+Rest controllers providing DB-Scheduler tasks will be injected when you add db-scheduler-ui-starter as a dependency.
+The frontend is a built React app that can be reached by going to `<your-app-url>/db-scheduler`

 Db-scheduler-UI adds a library that have a frontend application to show all Task in db-scheduler.
 The db-scheduler-ui backend is connected to the schedule-client.
 The backend fetches all executions, and they are sorted and filtered in the backend before it is displayed in the frontend app.